-Here's the planning chart I came up with for our most recent trip.
-It includes a daily itinerary of which parks to visit with attractions to see (abbreviated), where and when to eat (with confirmation #'s), "must sees," park hours and the suggested "best parks" (least crowded) to visit each day.
+I came across a publicly shared google doc [no longer available] by Gredel S. which was a great foundation and starting point for filling out a planning chart.
+It includes a daily itinerary of which parks to visit and where and when to eat (include those confirmation #'s!)
+I revised it to include with attractions to see (abbreviated), "must sees," park hours and the suggested "best parks" (least crowded) to visit each day.
+That's the beauty of this chart, you may add, delete and edit it as much or as little as you like to fit to your preferences.
 (Click on the chart below to view a larger version.)

 Making a planning chart 'forces' you to look at the park maps and get familiar with the layout of each park.
 This ends up being a very good thing, as you'll know right where to go and you won't be standing around looking at a map feeling lost (which is a large waste of time).
 It will also solve the problem of "Where should we eat?!"